murphste/internship-apps/README.md

       Spring Boot

 # App Overview:
-This is a great example / template of a basic REST API using Spring boot, set up to provide the basic CRUD operations on a hardcoded list of "topics", but can of course be adapted for anything.
+This is a great example / template of a basic REST API using Spring boot, set up to provide the basic HTTP operations on a hardcoded list of "topics", but can of course be adapted for anything.
 This is a "starting point" API, as it has no database connection or data source, only using a hardcoded list.
-DB connected version to follow.
+DB connected version, with full CRUD functionality, to follow.

 # To run this app:
       Clone the repo to your local machine